Mbed-TLS/mbedtls/docs/psa-transition.md

 In the PSA API, keys are referenced by an identifier of type [`psa_key_id_t`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/crypto__types_8h/#_CPPv412psa_key_id_t).
 (Some documentation references [`mbedtls_svc_key_id_t`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/crypto__types_8h/#_CPPv420mbedtls_svc_key_id_t); the two types are identical except when the library is configured for use in a multi-client cryptography service.)
-The PSA key identifier tends to play the same role as a `mbedtls_pk_context`, `mbedtls_rsa_context` or `mbedtls_ecp_keypair` structure in the legacy API; however there are major differences in the way the two APIs can be used to create keys or to obtain information about a key.
+The PSA key identifier tends to play the same role as an `mbedtls_pk_context`, `mbedtls_rsa_context` or `mbedtls_ecp_keypair` structure in the legacy API.
+However, there are major differences in the way the two APIs can be used to create keys or to obtain information about a key.

 Here is an overview of the lifecycle of a PSA key object.